OpenSourceEconomics/epp_topics/src/epp_topics/scientific_computing/optimization_intro/screencast/script.md

 # Libraries for optimization

-- I would not talk much about this slide.
+Don't talk much about this slide.
 No need to sell estimagic.
 Just say we use it.